-The Wave is another offering from Kalita Co., the family-owned Japanese company which has been making coffee equipment since the 1950s.
+The Kalita Wave is a manual brewing device from Kalita Co., a family-owned Japanese company which has been making coffee equipment for several decades.
 The Wave’s streamlined style is characteristic of their products.

 The Kalita Wave dripper, available in stainless steel, ceramic, or glass.